 Like people, dogs go through life cycles.
-A full life cycle for a dog includes puppyhood, puberty or adolescence, maturity or adulthood and senior status.
-As your dog's body and personality develops and changes through the years, you'll have to adapt with him.
+A full dog life cycle includes puppyhood, puberty or adolescence, maturity or adulthood and senior status.
+The specific amount of time a dog spends in each stage varies by breed and size.
+As your dog's body and personality develop and change through the years, you'll have to adapt with him.
 That means keeping up with him as his health, exercise and dietary requirements change over time.

 The puppyhood time of your dog's life is a blessing and a curse.
+This stage lasts 6 to 9 months.
 He may never be cuter than he is at this point, which is probably a good thing because it's an intense time.
 He's rapidly growing and getting into everything during his first six months, picking up good and bad habits.
-This is an ideal time to begin training your puppy, helping him to learn what's acceptable -- and unacceptable -- as well as proper toilet training.
+This is an ideal time to begin training your puppy, helping him to learn what's acceptable and unacceptable, as well as proper toilet training.
 As well, he's developing lifelong social skills.

-Because he's growing rapidly, he should be eating a quality puppy food, formulated for his breed size, and getting acquainted with his vet.
+Because he's growing rapidly during the first of the dog development stages, he should be eating quality puppy food that is formulated for his breed size and getting acquainted with his vet.
 By the end of his first six months, he should be vaccinated and on any parasite preventives necessary for his living situation.
-As well, it's the time to begin considering whether he or she will be neutered.
+As well, it's time to begin considering whether he or she will be neutered.

 There can be a lot of troublesome behavior during adolescence, including destructive chewing and some aggressive or challenging behavior.
 Continuing with consistent, firm and positive training will help get you both through this time.
 Ample exercise will channel your dog's energy in a positive way and neutering can help offset some hormonal behaviors, such as roaming and marking.
 If your dog is in good health, he can make do with annual vet visits after his first birthday.

 A dog's time in his prime years depends on his breed.
-Adulthood for a giant breed dog, such as a Great Dane, is a much shorter period compared to a Chihuahua, who may live up to three times as long as his giant breed friend.
+Adulthood for a giant breed dog, such as a Great Dane, is a much shorter period compared to a Chihuahua, who may live more than two times as long as his giant breed friend.